Share your Mac screen, files, and services with other users on your network

 Share your internet connection with other computers on your local network.
 See Share the internet connection on Mac with other network users.

 If your Mac is Bluetooth enabled or you have a Bluetooth USB adapter connected to your Mac, you can share files with other Bluetooth enabled computers and devices.
-See Set up Bluetooth sharing on Mac.
+See Set up Bluetooth sharing.

 DVD or CD sharing

 If your Mac has an external optical drive connected, you can share the drive with another Mac on the same network with macOS 10.14 or earlier installed.
-See Share DVDs and CDs on Mac.
+See Share DVDs and CDs.